ohnosequences/sbt-github-release/Readme.md

 There are some other tasks which work as intermediate checks:

-* `ghreleaseCheckCredentials` — checks Github OAuth token and helps to set it if needed
+* `ghreleaseGetCredentials` — checks Github OAuth token and helps to set it if needed
 * `ghreleaseCheckRepo` — checks that the repository exists and is accessible
 * `ghreleaseCheckReleaseBuilder` — checks that Github repo contains the tag and there is no release based on it yet